Why are braces needed?

-Research by the American Association of Orthodontists have uncovered the fact that up to 75% of Americans are suffering from some type of “malocclusion.”
-This is an “irregular contact of opposing teeth in upper and lower jaws.”
-Simply speaking, a “malocclusion” means crooked or misaligned teeth.
+The American Association of Orthodontists states that 75% of Americans suffer from some type of malocclusion.
+This is an irregular contact of teeth in the upper and lower jaws.
+Simply put, this means crooked or misaligned teeth.

-- Realigned teeth can help a patient conduct better oral hygiene.
-Bacteria finds many hidden crevices for hiding when teeth are misaligned.
-The hiding bacterium gains a foothold and decay sets in.
+Realigned teeth can help a patient conduct better oral hygiene.
+Bacteria find many hidden crevices for hiding when teeth are misaligned.
+The bacterium gains a foothold and decay sets in.
 It is much simpler to clean straight teeth.

-Braces are the primary method used by orthodontists.
-They are quite effective in straightening teeth.
-There are few options to consider if you need braces:
+Orthodontists primarily choose braces.
+They are very effective in straightening teeth.
+There are a few options to consider if you do need braces:

 Traditional wire braces are the most commonly used appliance.
 This method makes use of wire and brackets to align crooked teeth.

 Ceramic braces have been growing in popularity.
 While functioning in the same manner as wire braces, they are not made of metal.
 They can be custom-made in a color that matches your teeth.
 Some customers wear ceramic braces that are transparent and nearly invisible to casual observation.